captbaritone/grats/README.md

 **This is currently a proof of concept.
 It won't yet work on any real projects.**

-#  Grats

-**True "code first" GraphQL for TypeScript**
+# Grats: True code-first GraphQL for TypeScript

 Grats is a tool for statically infering GraphQL schema from your vanilla TypeScript code.

+Just write your types and resolvers as regular TypeScript and annotate your types and fields with simple JSDoc tags.
+From there, Grats can extract your GraphQL schema automatically by statically analyzing your code and its types.
 No convoluted directive APIs to remember.
-No need to define your Schema at runtime with complicated builder APIs.
-Just write your types and resolvers as regular TypeScript and annotate your types and fields with simple JSDoc tags.
+No need to define your Schema at runtime with verbose builder APIs.
-Grats will automatically extract your GraphQL schema by statically analyzing your code and its types.

-By making your TypeScript code the source of truth, there's no need to worry about mismatches types between your GraphQL schema definitions and your implementation.
-Your implementation _is_ the schema!
+By making your TypeScript implementation the source of truth, you entirely remove the question of mismatches between your implementation and your GraphQL schema definition.
+Your implementation _is_ the schema definition!

 ## Example